EngAAlex/VAIM/Readme.md

 # VAIM Supplemental material

 This code is supplied as supplementary material for the TVCG paper submission "Influence Maximization with Visual Analytics".
+To know more, please check the [YouTube video](https://www.youtube.com/watch?v=LW3P4JCTDIM&t=4s).

+Link to preprint coming soon!

 The system is divided into two folders: client and server; the server folder also contains a sample database dump (containing sample graphs plus the graphs used in the case studies illustrated in the paper).
 Each folder contains a separate Readme file with building and running details.